 If leaking blood vessels cause bleeding in the eye, symptoms will vary based on how much blood is involved.
 With relatively limited bleeding, the visual disturbance may appear as spots floating in your visual field.
 These spots may go away after a few hours.

 If bleeding is more severe, vision may suddenly become severely clouded.
 This can occur overnight during sleep.
 It may take months for the blood to clear from the eye, or it may not clear at all.

 What is the treatment for diabetic retinopathy?

 There are three treatments for diabetic retinopathy - laser surgery, vitrectomy and anti-VEGF injections.
 These surgical treatments are typically used only when diabetic retinopathy is in an advanced stage.

 Laser surgery can be used to seal leaking blood vessels in the retina or to shrink fragile new blood vessels.
-Laser surgery is typically performed on an outpatient visit or in the doctor's office.
+Laser surgery is typically performed on an outpatient visit or in an ophthalmologist's office.
 You will be able to go home the same day.

 Anti-VEGF injections such as Eyelea, Lucentis and Avastin are used primarily in cases of Diabetic Macular Oedema.
 DMO is where the macula area is affected by fluid from leaky blood vessels.

 Laser surgery usually cannot restore vision that has already been lost.
 Therefore, early detection of diabetic retinopathy is the best way to prevent serious vision loss from the disease.